gitnacho/angular/aio/content/guide/testing.md

 ### Configure project for Circle CI

-Step 1: Create a folder called `.circleci` at the project root.
+Paso 1: Create a folder called `.circleci` at the project root.

-Step 2: In the new folder, create a file called `config.yml` with the following content:
+Paso 2: In the new folder, create a file called `config.yml` with the following content:

 ```
 version: 2